prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

    (k) the nature of the claim, the order or the remedy sought by the claimant;

-   (l) an indi cation of the facts relied on, in particular:
+   (l) an indication of the facts relied on, in particular:

    (i) one or more instances of alleged infringements or threatened infringements specifying the date and place of each;

    (ii) the identification of the patent claims alleged to be infringed;

-   (m) the evidence relie d on [Rule 170.1], where available, and an indication of any further evidence which will be offered in support;
+   (m) the evidence relied on [Rule 170.1], where available, and an indication of any further evidence which will be offered in support;

    (n) the reasons why the facts relied on constitute an infringement of the patent claims, including arguments of law and where appropriate an ex planation of the proposed claim interpretation;

    (o) an indication of any order the claimant will seek during the interim procedure [Rule 104(e)];

    (p) where the claimant assesses that the value of the infringement action exceeds EUR 500.000 , an indication of the value;and

-   (q) a list of the documents, including any witness statements, referred to in the Statement of  claim, together with any request that all or part of any such document need not be translated  and/or any request pursuant to Rule 26 2.2 or Rule 262A.
+   (q) a list of the documents, including any witness statements, referred to in the Statement of  claim, together with any request that all or part of any such document need not be translated  and/or any request pursuant to Rule 262.2 or Rule 262A.

 2. The claimant shall at the same time supply a copy of each of the documents referred to in the Statement of claim.